-CCH educational tutorial series
+Community child health educational tutorial series

-12 months (approximately 40 hours) attendance at the CCH educational tutorial series by the end of Advanced Training.
+12 months (approximately 40 hours) attendance at the community child health (CCH) educational tutorial series by the end of Advanced Training.

 The CCH educational tutorial series consists of lectures on the main areas of the CCH curriculum.
 There is a national provider in Aotearoa New Zealand and state-based providers in Australia.
-The frequency and duration of the lectures depend on the provider but should total 40 hours over 12 months.
+The frequency and duration of the lectures depends on the provider but should total 40 hours over 12 months.

-The series provides trainees with crucial learning of the CCH curriculum that cannot be replicated elsewhere.
+To provide CCH trainees with crucial learning of the CCH curriculum that cannot be replicated elsewhere.

-Trainees are to send their completed CCH Education Tutorial Series attendance record to CommunityChildHealth@racp.edu.au.
+Trainees are to send their completed CCH Education Tutorial Series attendance record to CommunityChildHealth@racp.edu.au